The operator is designed to log in JSON format directly to standard output, including PostgreSQL logs.

 .recordcontaining the whole parsed record as a JSON object

 See the example below:

-See EDB Audit documentation (section 3.5.4) for more details about the records' fields.
+See EDB Audit file for more details about the records' fields.

 All logs that are produced by the operator and its instances are in JSON